 The elbow joint is reinforced by three named ligaments that tie the humerus tightly to the radius and ulna, and encircle the head of the radius and bind it to the lateral side of the ulna.
-We did not go over these ligaments in spring 2022, except to note that they exist.
+We will not cover these ligaments in spring 2022, except to note that they exist.

 - Annular ligament of radius: Thickened band that encircles the head of the radius from the olecranon posteriorly to the trochlea anteriorly.

 - Radial collateral ligament: Thickened fibrous membrane of the joint capsule which runs from the lateral epicondyle to the head of the radius.

 - Ulnar collateral ligament: thickened fibrous membrane of the joint capsule which runs from the medial epicondyle to the lateral aspect of the trochlea of the ulna.
 If you are a baseball fan, then you might recognize that R.A.
 Dickey, a famous knuckle-baller who spent time with the Mets and Toronto Blue Jays, is congenitally missing the ulnar collateral ligament.
 This is often cited as a reason why he is not able to throw very hard (his pitches top out in the low- to mid-80's, and his knuckle-balls have been clocked between 56 and the upper-70s m.p.h.).

 Relationships in the Cubital Fossa